Biochemistry and Molecular Biology (M.S.)

 Research interests in the Department of Biochemistry, Microbiology & Immunology are diverse, allowing graduate students to choose from a broad spectrum of topics when picking a research lab.
 Regular interactions between students and faculty are facilitated with weekly departmental and student seminars, formal collaborations between research groups and a cooperative work environment that promotes discussion of research projects between students of different labs.

-The master's degree in Biochemistry and Molecular Biology is offered under WSU's Plan A only.
+The master's degree in Biochemistry and Molecular Biology is offered under Plan A only.
 Plan A is defined as a minimum of 30 credits, eight of which must be from thesis research, and requires the completion of an approved research thesis.
 Full-time thesis research can begin in the second semester with advisor approval.
-Click here for a full description of the coursework associated with the program.

-All coursework must be completed in accordance with the regulations of the Graduate School and the College.
-A minimum G.P.A. of 3.0 must be maintained throughout the program, 3.5 is required to maintain the scholarship.
+All coursework must be completed in accordance with the regulations of the Graduate School and the School of Medicine.
+A minimum g.p.a. of 3.0 must be maintained throughout the program, 3.5 is required to maintain the scholarship.
 Students should strive to be 1st or 2nd author on one peer reviewed publication to validate the quality of their research and to compete effectively in their post-graduate careers.

 Applicants for the Master of Science degree must complete the following coursework, including at least eight credits of master's research.
 Required coursework includes the following: